 International Student Ministry – Connects with international students, showing them Christ’s love while helping them with their unique challenges on campus.
 ISM also connects with the International Student Fellowship student organization and the Global Engagement department on campus to bring domestic and international students together.

 Prayer Ministry – Over church history, many prayer movements have begun with college students praying.
 We want to create a culture of prayer on the HSU campus and the Prayer Ministry team works to do that.
 They also maintain the Raulee Ribble Memorial Prayer Room located in the Connally Missions Center.

-Outreach Team – This team facilitates and leads our main on-campus events.
-They lead our weekly service called Reach, our monthly Night of Worship, and all community service opportunities around Abilene.
+Campus Community – This team facilitates and leads our main on-campus events.
+They lead our weekly service called Wonder and our monthly Night of Worship.

 Evangelism & Missions – Connects campus to what God is doing to bring people to Himself on campus and around the world to accomplish the Great Commission.
 They hold evangelism trainings, foster evangelism initiatives and outreach on campus, and facilitate our mission sending process through Go Now Missions.

 Small Groups – This team facilitates our Women’s Ministry, Woven, as well as our Freshman Ministry, Fish Food.
 Their goal is to help students grow in their faith in the context of community.

 Campus Outreach – The BSM can often be seen around campus connecting with students.
 We love to share Christ with all students and open up avenues for spiritual conversation.